cjrosenthal/scarsdalewomensclub/.clinerules/project_brief.md

 ### Project Brief
-"rag" is a web application to allow users to upload documents and then build a custom gpt that responds with answers from those documents.
+ScarsdaleWomensClub is a web application to allow users to manage their calender of events and the way that they rent out their facility to people throughout the year.

 ## User Types